-Maple Terrace Inn (4 guest rooms, each with en suite: Bombay, Silkwood, Mahogany, and Red Room), 300 N. Huntington St., is located 1.5 miles from the Natchez Trace Parkway and 3 blocks from the Kosciusko court square.
+Maple Terrace Inn (4 guest rooms, each with en suite: Bombay, Silkwood, Mahogany, and Red Room), 300 N. Huntington St., Kosciusko, MS is located 1.5 miles from the Natchez Trace Parkway and 3 blocks from the Kosciusko court square.
 Overlooking the historic district from a hilltop, the imposing 1912 eclectic home is a pleasant blend of Colonial Revival, Arts & Crafts and Prairie styles.
-Listed on the National Historic Register, the Inn is finely appointed with antiques and offers comfortable accommodations with four guest rooms, each having a private bath with claw foot tub and shower.
+Listed on the National Historic Register, the Inn is finely appointed with antiques and offers comfortable accommodations.
+All four guest rooms have queen-sized beds with full bathroom, en suite, including claw foot tub and shower.
 Features/amenities include parlors, two screened porches, a large bicycle storage building with 10 space bike racks, universal tools and complimentary spare tires and patches.
 Guests will enjoy the beautifully landscaped one acre lot with garden and swings.

-Martha's Cottage (Guest rooms #1 and #2 share a full, private bathroom), 401 N. Huntington St., Kosciusko, is also listed on the National Historic Register.
+Martha's Cottage (Guest rooms #1 and #2 share a full, private bathroom), 401 N. Huntington St., Kosciusko, MS is also listed on the National Historic Register.
 It offers 2 guest rooms, one of which has a queen-sized bed and one with standard bed.
-There is a parlor with 12 foot ceilings and parlor grand piano, formal dining room, kitchen/breakfast room, large bathroom with claw foot tub, walk-in shower, porch with swing and rockers, and a drive-through carport entrance.
+There is a parlor with 12 foot ceilings and parlor grand piano, formal dining room, kitchen/breakfast room, a large bathroom with claw foot tub, walk-in shower, porch with swing and rockers, and a drive-through carport entrance.
 Indoor bike racks are available.
 Three blocks from the court square, the Cottage is an excellent choice for individuals or small parties who desire comfortable accommodations with privacy and quiet.
 Also, this inn has a drive-through, entrance carport which is excellent for those who desire cover for an auto or motorcycles.
 The home is exclusively reserved for members of the same party.

 * * *